0kravets/boolean-strings-library/README.md

 **Website** kaggle.com<br>

-The website has a clear structure, you can search trough Competitions (kaggle.com/competitions) or Code (kaggle.com/code) but people's pages have the adress of kaggle.com/yourname, so we need to break it by using profile's attribute and not to search through the discussion pages like kaggle.com/getting-started/.<br>
+The website has a clear structure, you can search through Competitions (kaggle.com/competitions) or Code (kaggle.com/code) but people's pages have the address of kaggle.com/yourname, so we need to break it by using profile's attribute and not to search through the discussion pages like kaggle.com/getting-started/.<br>

-I will use “joined * ago” phrase to jump into people's pages, as this words clearly identify personal pages.
+I will use “joined * ago” phrase to jump into people's pages, as these words clearly identify personal pages.

 `site:kaggle.com “joined * ago” “poland”`

 **Downsides**

-- not everyone mentiones locations so it is difficult to say if people in your location really us it.
-I hardly believe that in Israel only 700 people are use Kaggle
+- not everyone mentions locations so it is difficult to say if people in your location really us it.
+I hardly believe that in Israel only 700 people are using Kaggle
-- you will see in results links for the same persone for a few times (so not even 700, ah?), actullay the more person contribute to the conversations the higher chances that you will see their profile not only once
+- you will see in results links for the same person a few times (so not even 700, ah?), actually the more person contribute to the conversations the higher chances that you will see their profile not only once

-It is a nice tool especially if you hire gems from data science scene.
+It is a nice tool especially if you hire gems from the data science scene.
 It can help to understand what these people like and which trends they follow.
-If you're allowed to hire globally, or remote people I would definately recommend to check "User Rankings" and find the best of the best.
+If you're allowed to hire globally, or remote people I would definitely recommend checking "User Rankings" and finding the best of the best.
 And please read more about the ranking system https://www.kaggle.com/rankings because it will help you to understand people's profiles better.